Marco5dev/jsonverse/SECURITY.md

 - 1.0.0 to 1.0.13
 - 1.1.0 to 1.1.2
+- 1.2.0 to 1.2.3

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the `jsonverse` package, please send an email to marco5dev@example.com.
+If you discover a security vulnerability within the `jsonverse` package, please send an email to marco5dev@outlook.com.
 All security vulnerabilities will be promptly addressed.

 Please do not open GitHub issues for security vulnerabilities.